 Angela ignored that and asked her to please bring me the chicken.
 When the blonde woman walked away, Angela faced me, and I caught the clean, fresh scent of her perfume.
 “You need to eat.
 I’ve been with you for several days now, and you’ve hardly eaten anything.
 You may feel a bit better with some food in your stomach.”

 The next thing I knew, I had a plate of roasted chicken in front of me.
 My stomach rumbled in reaction to the aroma of the steam wafting up to my nose.
-I ate half of the chicken to appease Angela, even though I didn’t really taste it.
+I ate half of the chicken to appease Angela, even though it tasted like ash in my mouth.

 Like I said, my life consisted of boring.
-I went to school and had some friends who I never kept for very long because my dad’s company moved us every two years.
-I remained aloof, knowing that when the time came to pack it all up and move, I would never see these people again.
+I went to school and had some friends, who I never kept for very long because my dad’s company moved us every two years.
+I remained aloof, knowing that when the time came to pack it all up and move, I would never see them again.
 I didn’t do well with keeping in touch.
 I e-mailed for a little while, and then it would trickle away into nothing.
-My mom didn’t want me to have any kind of social networking accounts, so e-mail was my only recourse.
-Funny, I can’t recall what she had against all the social networking.
+My mom didn’t want me to have any social media accounts, so e-mail was my only recourse.
+Funny, I can’t recall what she had against social media.
 Maybe it had something to do with my newfound family.

 I didn’t have any siblings, aunts, or uncles—that I knew of.
 Books were my friends and outlet.
 I loved doing my own thing, being a loner.
 It may seem mundane to the socialites of the world, but that mundane life seemed so much more precious to me now.
 Now that I’d lost the only people who mattered to me.